Neev1108/Single-Cell-Pipeline/README.md

 We now have a folder called Arabidopsis which is our reference transcriptome.

+Place this folder in the GeneLab scRNAseq Reference Transcriptome folder.

 ## 2. Cellranger Counts Setup

 The next step is to use Cell Ranger _count_ to make a cells by genes counts matrix of our dataset.

 ### 2a Datasets

+Place your FASTQ files into the GLDS-#/00-Raw_Data directory.

 Cell Ranger requires FASTQ file names to follow the bcl2fastq file naming convention: